mahavird/Algorithms/README.md

 # Algorithms

-----> This repository contains the implementation of algorithms discussed in "Design and Analysis of Algorithms",
+Algorithms: Design and Analysis, Part 1
-      course offered by Stanford University through Coursera
+Course offered on coursera.org taught by Prof. Tim Roughgarden.

-----> All programs are in python.
+Note:----> All programs are in python. :)